 Good morning readers!

-It’s another day for another interview.
-I’ve been working with Psych2Go for a while now and while reaching out to authors, I find it intimidating.
-They are important people in our lives, especially in our community.
-They teach us so much and it’s amazing to find out how fascinating humans are.
+It’s another day, which means it’s time for another interview.
+I’ve been working with Psych2Go for a while now, and while reaching out to authors is tons of fun, I find it intimidating.
+They are important people in our lives and in our community.
+They teach us so much, and it’s amazing to find out how fascinating humans are.
 While it takes courage to talk to well-known authors, its surprising to find out how open and willing they are to talk to us.
-Author’s love sharing their work and I give them my full respect to take time off their busy schedule to answer questions they probably answered a million times before.
-Alright, let’s get this interview started.
+Authors love sharing their work, and I give them my full respect.
+They take time out of their busy schedules to answer questions they probably answered a million times before.
+Director Tim Carey is no different!
+He’s here to tell us about his work in psychotherapy, and how releasing control (or getting out of the way) can benefit those with mental illness.
+Let’s get this interview started!

 Control is central to everything.
 Life is control.
 But you raise a really important point – for the most part control happens smoothly and automatically.
 We don’t really control our thoughts and feelings.
 It’s actually quite difficult to make yourself think a particular way for any length of time.
 Usually, when people feel “out of control” or have the sense that need to get better control of their thoughts and feelings it’s usually because they have some kind of dilemma, or torment, or fight going on in their minds.
 Control gets disrupted here because they are trying to control two different and incompatible things at the same time.
 That might happen when someone wants to fit in and be part of the group but also wants other people to agree with their opinions.